-5.1 Institutional Detail on Chicago Public Schools
+6.1 Institutional Detail on Chicago Public Schools

 We first describe the institutional context of CPS.
 Under current policy, CPS admits students to its selective exam schools based on two criteria.
 First, CPS ranks students according to a score which combines the results of a specialized entrance exam, prior standardized test scores, and grades in prior coursework.
 This composite score ranges from 0 to 900 and higher-scoring students are admitted before lower-scoring ones, reflecting CPS's desire to allocate seats in exam schools to the students with the best academic standing.
 In our model, these are the students' scores.
-Second, CPS divides the census tracts in the city into four tiers based on socioeconomic characteristics.24 Tier 1 tracts are the most disadvantaged, while
+Second, CPS divides the census tracts in the city into four tiers based on socioeconomic characteristics.
+Tier 1 tracts are the most disadvantaged, while

-24Concretely, 800 census tracts are divided into four tiers based on six characteristics of each census tract: (i) median family income, (ii) percentage of single-parent households, (iii) percentage of households where English is not the first language, (iv) percentage of homes occupied by the homeowner, (v) adult educational attainment, and (vi) average Illinois Standards Achievement Test scores for attendance-area schools.
-These characteristics are then combined to construct the socioeconomic score for the tract.
-Finally, the tracts are ranked according to socioeconomic scores and partitioned into 4 tiers with approximately the same number
+&lt;sup>25Concretely, 800 census tracts are divided into four tiers based on six characteristics of each census tract: (i) median family income, (ii) percentage of single-parent households, (iii) percentage of households where English is not the first language, (iv) percentage of homes occupied by the homeowner, (v) adult educational